cyber3pxVA/Medicode/medical-coding-app/README.md

 4. **Context scoring** ranks results by clinical relevance
 5. **Parallel processing** handles multiple concepts simultaneously

+### Timeline & Attribution
+- RAG component source files drafted locally ~2025-08-14 (pre-git state) and integrated into version control in commit `19b820f` on 2025-09-15.
+- Authored within this project; no prior external repository lineage.
+- Currently optional: base routes still default to the non-RAG pipeline pending a toggle or full integration.

 ---

 ## About This Project & How It Works